 Grace Summanen was born in Ashtabula, OH, and currently lives and works in Euclid, OH.
 Her artwork pushes traditional definitions through material exploration and systematic approaches to abstraction.
 She works in various media including relief painting, installation, and works on paper.
 She received her MFA in painting from Kent State University in 2011 and her BFA in painting, drawing, and printmaking from Carnegie Mellon University in 1996.
 Grace has shown at numerous locations in Northeast Ohio including Abattoir Gallery, Zygote Press, Spaces, Waterloo Arts, and Yard Projects.
 She has shown nationally in group exhibitions including To See Is To Have: Navigating Today’s Art Ecosystem at the McNay Art Museum in San Antonio, TX; Big Idea at the Painting Center in New York City; and surface/material at the Pittsburgh Center for the Arts.
-Grace is an adjunct faculty at local universities including Lake Erie College and Lakeland Community College.
+Grace has taught at local universities including the University of Akron, Kent State University, and Lakeland Community College.
 Currently, she is the Visual Arts Instructor at Lake Erie College.

 My work blurs the lines between high and low art by using everyday objects and materials.
 I draw with #2 pencil or sharpie.
 I create my painting surfaces with fabric.
 I mold this fabric with house paint.
 My installations include plastic bags, toilet paper tubes, & fabric.
 These materials are familiar to me and ground me in my history.
 We live in a mass-producing, consuming, and purging society.
 I am not interested in judging this but reflecting it.
 It is a part of who I am; who we all are.